Algebra 2 Unit 1 Test Answer Key: Exact Answer & Steps

 Mistake #5: Assuming the Key Is Infallible

 Occasionally the published key contains a typo.
-On the flip side, if a solution looks off, double‑check with your textbook or ask the teacher.
-Blindly trusting the key can cement a wrong method in your brain It's one of those things that adds up..
+If a solution looks off, double‑check with your textbook or ask the teacher.
+Blindly trusting the key can cement a wrong method in your brain But it adds up..

 Practical Tips / What Actually Works